Join us!

 Whether you are here for formal employment or an intern position there is plenty to do and to learn here, in a rather special setting.
 Bolara 60 is more than a tourism business; our mission has always been to bring people together in this beautiful spot as it offers such rich opportunities for conviviality, connection, collaboration and learning.

-Our past interns and employees report many benefits from their stays with us.
+Our past employees and interns report many benefits from their time with us.
 Here are those often cited:

-The work involved is similar for all three types of position, and you can read about that below.
-Here are the key differences:
+The work involved is similar for all three types of position, and you can read more about that below.
+Here are summaries of each position, with full details available in the downloadable documents, including placement dates, terms and selection criteria.
+It is essential that you read the full details before applying for the post.

 Hours: All positions are full-time, therefore c.40 hours per week.
-Working hours are varied and may involve early starts (eg 7 or 8am), late finishes (eg 10 or 11pm) and split shifts.
+Working hours are varied and will involve some early starts (eg 7 or 8am), late finishes (eg 10 or 11pm) and split shifts.
 We create a weekly plan so everyone can see ahead of time when they will be working.
-We do our best to make sure work is shared such that nobody needs to work an early shift following a late one.
-Given their extra responsibilities and salary, the (Assistant) Manager may need to work some extra hours.

 BREAKFASTS